K3S/ibmi-ai-workers/quickstart-1/index.md

 By the end of this chapter you will have:

-- Created a library, a table, and a data queue on your IBM i.
+- Created two libraries, a table, and a data queue on your IBM i.
 - Seeded the table with five rows of "is this math correct?" claims.
 - Written and started a PHP worker that listens on the AI request queue, calls Anthropic, and replies.
 - Compiled three RPG programs and one CL program that read the rows, build prompts, send them through the queue, parse the responses, and write results back.